polkascan/py-substrate-metadata-docs/docs/calamari/mantasbt.md

 ```
 ---------
 ### NextSbtId
  Counter for SBT AssetId.
-Increments by one everytime a new asset id is requested.
+Increments by one every time a new asset id is requested.

  Should only ever be modified by `next_sbt_id_and_increment()`